Jayashree-D/docs/designs/ipmb-based-sdr-design.md

    request to get the next record.
 This is repeated until the record count value is matched.

- - Once all the sensor information like sensor name, sensor type, sensor unit, threshold values and sensor number are read, each data will be processed and stored in a map for each IPMB device.
+ - All the sensor information like sensor name, sensor type, sensor unit, threshold values and sensor number are read for each sensor using Get SDR commands.
+After that, sensor information will be processed and stored in a map for each IPMB device.

  - For each interface (xyz.openbmc_project.Configuration.IpmbDevice) detected
    for IPMB device, all the sensors related to that IPMB device will be